 The GFWS was the same weekend as The Wacky Wine Festival – WHY!

-In the end it was an experience even though I feel a bit disappointed in the event.
-I tried some interesting pestos and chilli sauces, there were plenty of food options – but carrying around so many items and trying to find a place to sit down and eat would of been a nightmare.
+In the end, it was an experience even though I feel a bit disappointed in the event.
+I tried some interesting pestos and chilli sauces, there were plenty of food options – but carrying around so many items and trying to find a place to sit down and eat would have been a nightmare.
 I believe in second chances so will try again next year!

-We’ve been making this for quite a while but I keep forgetting to take pictures (current picture is taken in my work lunchbox with complimentary plastic fork), its super easy and a taste bomb!
+We’ve been making this for quite a while but I keep forgetting to take pictures (current picture is taken in my work lunchbox with a complimentary plastic fork), it is super easy and a taste bomb!
 You can use chicken, beef, seafood or go veggie – anything you like.
-Also use any vegetables you want.
+Use any vegetables you want.

 My version goes a li’l something like this: